Synagogues increase security for High Holy Days

 Nassau County Executive Laura Curran said the county saw 34 reported hate crimes, 28 of them anti-Semitic, last year.
 So far this year there have been 50, with 30 of them anti-Semitic.

-Ryder said the department is in “constant contact” with the FBI and the NYPD “to keep us in the loop.
+Ryder said the department was in “constant contact” with the FBI and the NYPD “to keep us in the loop.
 Our intel runs 24/7 to make sure we are getting the best intelligence.”

 The police department met with local faith leaders last week to go over security plans, Ryder said.

-Suffolk County Police Commissioner Geraldine Hart said officers will increase patrol checks at and around religious institutions for the upcoming Jewish holy days.
+Suffolk County Police Commissioner Geraldine Hart said officers would increase patrol checks at and around religious institutions for the upcoming Jewish holy days.

 In addition, department members have been reaching out to each synagogue and Jewish institution within their precinct.
 The department offers Safety in the Sanctuary, an active shooter training seminar tailored to meet the unique challenges faced by houses of worship.